 Now leaving is not painful at all for them, in fact, leaving for them will equal pleasure with a foundation of freedom and new hope.

 Many have been planning their new life if given enough time to do so.

-This is why I ask people to act fast, when people detach they can be ruthless.
+This is why I ask people to act fast; when people detach, they can become ruthless.

 He came to me wanting to win her back on his own, which we did, but he was very lucky.